 about the author

 Illinois Certified Concealed Carry Firearms Instructor, NRA Certified Pistol and CCW Instructor, Firearms Legal Consultant, Firearms Expert Witness (Fraternal Order of Police), and NRA Certified Range Safety Officer.
 Law of Self Defense Course Certifications - Illinois and Indiana.
-Unique advanced semiautomatic handgun education and training.
+Unique advanced pistol education and training.
 Authority on firearms and related laws.
 Mainly serving legal and law enforcement professionals, business executives, and private individuals with heightened security concerns.
 Service area encompasses northwest Indiana, southwest Michigan, and Chicago.
 Promoting skill, safety, smarts, and gravitas.
 Email: bpetrigger@att.net

 Monday, August 26, 2024